-Working on a divorce?
-Connors Appraisals, Inc. has the specific competence for these matters.
+Handling a divorce?
+Connors Appraisals, Inc. has the specific competence you're looking for.

 Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two choices when discussing the house - it can be put on the market and the proceeds split, or one party can "buy out" the other.
-In either case, one or both parties would be wise to get an appraisal of the residence.
+There are generally two alternatives when discussing common real estate - it can be sold and the proceeds divided, or one party can "buy out" the other.
+In either case, one or both parties should get an appraisal of the joint real estate.

-Contact us Connors Appraisals, Inc. is at your service if you need an appraisal dealing with a divorce or other division of assets.
+Contact us if you require an appraisal for the purposes of a divorce or other division of assets.

-An appraisal for the purpose of assent division should include a well-supported, authoritative value conclusion that can be supported to a judge.
-When you order an appraisal from Connors Appraisals, Inc., you are assured the best in service with professional courtesy and top notch analysis.
-Taking into account the special conditions of a divorce situation is not a problem for us.
+An appraisal for divorce purposes requires a well-supported, professional document that is defensible during a trial.
+When you order an appraisal from Connors Appraisals, Inc., you are assured the best in service with courtesy and top notch analysis.
+Handling the particular needs of a divorce situation is somewhat matter-of-fact for us.

-MD attorneys as well as accountants depend on our values when determining real property values for estates, divorces, or other disputes requiring a value opinion.
-We have an abundance of expertise working with everyone involved and We understand their needs and are accustomed to dealing with all parties involved.
-We create appraisal documents for courts or various agencies that meet or exceed their requirements.
+Attorneys in MD and accountants rely on our analysis when calculating what the real property is worth for estates, divorces, or other disputes where it is important.
+We have a great deal of expertise working with everyone involved and are standing by to assist your needs.
+We submit appraisal reports for courts or various agencies that meet or exceed their requirements.

-For legal professionals dealing with a divorce, your case's research regularly needs an appraisal to ascertain fair market value for the residential real estate involved.
-Many times the divorce date may not be the same as the date you purchased the appraisal.
-We're experienced with the processes and what is essential to complete a retroactive appraisal with an effective date and Fair Market Value opinion matching the date of divorce.
-For each divorce appraisal we perform we keep in mind that they require prudence with the utmost care.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.
+For legal professionals representing a client in a divorce, your case's evidence frequently necessitates an appraisal to establish fair market value for the residential real estate involved.
+Many times the divorce date may not be the same as the date you requested the appraisal.
+We're experienced with the methods and what is essential to perform a retroactive appraisal that has an effective date and Fair Market Value conclusion corresponding to the date of divorce.
+We perform a reasonable number of divorce appraisals and we understand that they require prudence with the utmost care.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the utmost discretion.